Telecare Tools to Supplement Your Hearing Care

 The Telecare Tools help people with hearing loss prepare for their first and follow-up appointments and list strategies to manage daily life more easily.
 The tools assist people with hearing loss in voicing challenges and priorities more clearly and upfront in the appointment with their hearing care professional.
 The appointment can then more immediately focus on what is most important to the people with hearing loss.
 By being prompted to think about and articulate their individual needs, the people with hearing loss become more aware of difficult environments, coping needs, and the effect of their hearing loss on loved ones.

 All the tools can be accessed for free below or at the Ida Institute’s website at idainstitute.com/telecare

 While hearing care professionals are experts in audiology, we consider people with hearing loss to be experts about their own hearing challenges.
 That’s why it’s necessary for hearing care professionals to involve people with hearing loss in their own care to achieve the best outcomes.

 Prepare for your next appointment by listing the people you talk to most often and writing down your goals for improving your hearing and communication.
 Don’t see content below?
-Go to My Turn to Talk page.
+Go to The People I Talk To page.

 How is your tinnitus affecting you today?
 Make notes about how you feel to discuss with your hearing care professional.
 Don’t see content below?
 Go to Tinnitus Thermometer page.